Moataz-Ab/GenAI-LLM-RAG-bot/README.md

 # Using the app
 - The app simplifies the RAG system into evaluating the task status based on the spent budget and the task deadline
+- Before running the app, the user should create a .env file within the package and save their private OpenAI token in it as OPENAI_API_KEY = ""
-- The initial project data is fed into app in csv format
+- The initial project data is then added to the package in csv format and saved as "tasks.csv"
+- The user can then start the app by running app.py
 - To update a task data, the user can access the editing page by clicking the "Update a task" button
 - The user defines the number of the task and the budget already spent on the task to date, and then clicks "Update status"
 - The LLM is then automatically prompted to evaluate the task status based on the new data and provides updated expert recommendations

 ![](img/update_button.jpg)

 ![](img/editing_snapshot.png)